Sphaeropteris lepifera: Uses

 Starch in the stems of Sphaeropteris lepifera are also valued for food within China and Taiwan.
 In Japan, the new leaves and shoots are consumed.
 They are boiled to remove bitterness and then eaten as tempura or pickled in vinegar (sanbaizu); the texture is said to be like that of a daikon radish.
-The boiled core of Sphaeropteris lepifera is also a festival food in the Yaeyama and Ishigaki Island.
+The boiled core of Sphaeropteris lepifera is also a festival food in the Yaeyama Islands and Ishigaki Island.

 In Taiwan and the Philippines, it is possible to find sculptures and construction material made of tree fern trunk.